-The precise connection between BIST and elementary toposes is elaborated in Part II of this paper.
-In order to interpret quantification over classes, we have to address a fourth difference between the internal logic of toposes and first-order set theories.
-(4) In first-order set theories (such as BIST), one can compare the elements of different sets for equality, whereas, in the internal logic of a topos, one can only compare elements of the same object.
-In Section 3, we consider additional structure on an elementary topos, which enables the comparison of (generalized) elements of different objects.
-This additional structure, a directed structural system of inclusions (dssi), directly implements a well-behaved notion of subset relation between objects of a topos.
-In particular, a dssi on a topos induces a finite union operation on objects, using which (generalized) elements of different objects can be compared for equality.
-Although not particularly natural from a category-theoretic point of view, the structure of a dssi turns out to be exactly what is needed to obtain an interpretation of the full language of first-order set theory in a topos, including unbounded quantification; and thus indeed resolves issue (2) above.
-We present this interpretation in Section 4, using a suitably defined notion of "forcing" over a dssi.
-We mention, at this point, that a similar forcing semantics for first-order set theory in toposes was previously introduced by Hayashi in [?].
-In Hayashi's case, the notion of inclusion was provided by the canonical notion of inclusion map between the transitive objects in a topos, and his interpretation of firstorder set theory was thus only able to express properties of transitive objects.
-In contrast, because we use the general axiomatic notion of dssi on a topos, all objects of the topos are included in our interpretation.
-Furthermore, we considerably extend Hayashi's results in three significant ways.
+The interpretation of the language of set theory is presented in Section 4, using a suitably defined notion of "forcing" over a dssi.
+In fact, a similar forcing semantics for first-order set theory in toposes was previously introduced by Hayashi in [20], where the notion of inclusion was provided by the canonical inclusions between the transitive objects in a topos.
+Our general axiomatic notion of dssi is a natural generalisation, which avoids the a priori restriction to transitive objects.
+Furthermore, we considerably extend Hayashi's results in three directions, each significant.
 First, as mentioned above, we show that, for any elementary topos, the forcing semantics always validates the full axiom of Collection (and hence Replacement).
-Thus we obtain a model of BIST plus Collection (henceforth BIST+Coll), which is a very natural set theory in its own right.
+Thus we obtain a model of BIST plus Collection (henceforth BIST + Coll), which is a very natural set theory in its own right.
 Second, we give correct conditions under which the full axiom of Separation is modelled (BIST itself supports only a restricted separation principle).
-Third, we obtain a completeness result showing that the theory BIST+Coll axiomatizes exactly the set-theoretic properties validated by our forcing semantics.
-That such a completeness result holds is by no means routine, and its proof is one of the main contributions of the present paper.
-The proof of completeness for the forcing interpretation involves a lengthy detour through an axiomatic theory of "categories of classes", which is also of interest in its own right.
-This is the topic of Part III of the paper.
+Third, we obtain a completeness result showing that the theory BIST + Coll axiomatizes exactly the set-theoretic properties validated by our forcing semantics.
+In view of these results, Eq.
+(1) above can be refined to: